 10 Things you should do in Munich in Winter

-Snowy parks and frozen fountains are just one aspect of why Munich is unique in winter.
+Snowy parks and frozen fountains are just one aspect of why Munich is unique in cold season.
 These 10 things will ensure a wonderful winter in Munich.

 Curling in the open air